 You work hard in the gym, and you work hard on your diet.
 What if I told you that your hard work was going to waste because the nutrients that you are consuming are not getting to where they need to be?

-Nutrient partitioning is the concept that the body can be activated to deliver nutrients, such as carbohydrates and protein, to the tissues we want (muscles) and not to the tissues we don’t want (adipose tissue or fat).
-This can be accomplished by activating insulin, the hormone that activates transporters of carbohydrate and protein, on muscle cells but not on fat.
+Nutrient partitioning is the concept that the body can be activated to deliver nutrients, such as carbohydrates and protein, to desired tissues (muscles) and not to the tissues we don’t want (adipose tissue or fat).
+This can be accomplished by activating insulin, the hormone that activates transporters of carbohydrate and protein, receptors on muscle cells but not on fat cells.

 Compounds such as cyanidin-3-glucoside, banaba extract, and berberine have demonstrated nutrient partitioning in studies, where muscle cells pull in the nutrients from high-calorie diets while fat cells remain unaltered, or even shrink!